Luxmusik/sandbox-virtualappliance/readme.md

 Cookie: sessionId={your_session_token}
 Request Body:
 {
-    "name": give your Sandbox a name (optional), "mockServiceName": the mock service to run inside the Sandbox, "ownerOrganisationName": your organisation name
+    "name": give your sandbox a name (optional), "ownerOrganisationName": your organisation name,
-}
+    "parentSandboxName": name of the sandbox to clone }
 ```

-If you don't provide a name for the Sandbox, a name will be generated for you.
-A curl example to create a new Sandbox running the ```banana-stand``` mock service owned by the Bluth organisation:
+If you don't provide a name for the cloned sandbox, a name will be generated for you.
+A curl example to create a clone of the ```banana-stand``` sandbox owned by the Bluth organisation:

 ```
-curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734" -d '{"repositoryName":"banana-stand", "ownerOrganisationName":"Bluth"}' http://bluth-sandbox.com/api/1/sandboxes
+curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734" -d '{"parentSandboxName":"banana-stand", "ownerOrganisationName":"Bluth"}' http://bluth-sandbox.com/api/1/sandboxes
 ```

-The service returns the name of the created Sandbox or an error if there was a problem processing the request:
+The service returns the name of the cloned sandbox or an error if there was a problem processing the request:

 ```
 {